TatianePimentaLeal/cloudwalkcase/case_cloudwalk_2development-implementation_tleal.md

 Name: count, dtype: int64}
 ```

-Dado o retorno, foi possível comprovar a funcionalidade do código e a análise dos dados preliminares.
+Atestadas as informações acima, foi possível comprovar a funcionalidade do código e a análise preliminar.